-Bgl: Below Ground Level

-Conditions of Conditions contained in Schedules 2 to 5 of the Project Approval under Section Approval (CoA): 75J of the EP&A Act for the Badgerys Creek Quarry and Brick Making Project delegate

-Secretary: Secretary of the Department of Planning, Industry and Environment, or

-DPI&E (Water) Department of Planning, Industry and Environment (Water)

-MEG: Mining, Exploration and Geoscience in NSW

-DPI&E: NSW Department of Planning, Industry and Environment

-EPL: Environment Protection Licence

-Incident: An occurrence or set of circumstances that causes or threatens to cause material harm to the environment, and/or breaches or exceeds the limits or performance measures/criteria in the conditions of approval.

-Non-compliance: An occurrence or set of circumstances that is a breach of conditions of approval 10\0014, EPL 684, or ML 1771

-NRAR: Natural Resources Access Regulator

-Material harm to the environment:

-Is unauthorised harm that:

-• involves actual or potential harm to the health or safety of human beings or to ecosystems that is not trivial, or results in actual or potential loss or property damage of an amount, or amounts in aggregate, exceeding \$10,000, (such loss includes the reasonable costs and expenses that would be incurred in taking all reasonable and practicable measures to prevent, mitigate or make good harm to the environment).

-ML: Mining Lease

-BCD: NSW Biodiversity and Conservation Division of Department of Planning, purpose of establishing a safe, stable and non-polluting environment, and includes remediation.
+Bgl: Below Ground Level Conditions of Consent (CoC): Conditions contained in Schedules 2 to 5 of the Development Consent under Section 75J of the EP&A Act for the Badgerys Creek Quarry and Brick Making Development Secretary: Secretary of the Department of Planning, Industry and Environment, or delegate DPI&E Water: DPI&E (Water) Department of Planning, Industry and Environment (Water) MEG: Mining, Exploration and Geoscience in NSW DPI&E: NSW Department of Planning, Industry and Environment EPL: Environment Protection Licence ENM: Excavated Natural Material, as defined in the Protection of the Environment Operations Act 1997 Fill: Virgin Excavated Natural Material and Excavated Natural Material Incident: An occurrence or set of circumstances that causes or threatens to cause material harm to the environment, and/or breaches or exceeds the limits or performance measures/criteria in the conditions of consent.
+Non-compliance: An occurrence or set of circumstances that is a breach of conditions of consent 10_0014, EPL 684, or ML 1771 NRAR: Natural Resources Access Regulator Material harm to the environment: Is unauthorised harm that: involves actual or potential harm to the health or safety of human beings or to ecosystems that is not trivial, or results in actual or potential loss or property damage of an amount, or amounts in aggregate, exceeding \$10,000, (such loss includes the reasonable costs and expenses that would be incurred in taking all reasonable and practicable measures to prevent, mitigate or make good harm to the environment).
+ML: Mining Lease BCD: NSW Biodiversity and Conservation Division of Department of Planning, Industry and Environment Rehabilitation: The treatment or management of land disturbed by the development for the purpose of establishing a safe, stable and non-polluting environment, and includes remediation.

-Industry and Environment

-Rehabilitation: The treatment or management of land disturbed by the project for the

-Water NSW: State-owned Corporation established under the Water NSW Act 2014

-CSR: Notes the Parent company CSR Limited but also includes its subsidiary PGH

-Bricks and Pavers.

-VENM Virgin Excavated Natural Material, as defined in the Protection of the

-Environment Operations Act 1997
+Water NSW: State-owned Corporation established under the Water NSW Act 2014 CSR: Notes the Parent company CSR Limited but also includes its subsidiary PGH Bricks and Pavers.
+FILL Virgin Excavated Natural Material, as defined in the Protection of the Environment Operations Act 1997